minerllabs/public-site/diamond/index.md

     <iframe src="https://discordapp.com/widget?id=565639094860775436&theme=dark" width="100%" height="400" allowtransparency="true" frameborder="0"></iframe>
 </div>

-In 2019, 2020, and 2021, we held a competition on sample-efficient reinforcement learning using human priors.
-Standard methods require months to years of game time to attain human performance in complex games such as Go and StarCraft.
-In our competition, participants developed a system to obtain a diamond in Minecraft using only four days of training time.
+Standard reinforcement learning methods require months to years of game time to attain human performance in complex games such as Go and StarCraft.
+In our competition (held at NeurIPS in 2019, 2020, and 2021), participants developed a system to obtain a diamond in Minecraft using only four days of training time.
+This year, the Diamond challenge will be folded into the BASALT competition as a more well-defined task than the primary BASALT tasks.
 <!-- <div style="text-align: center; margin: auto" width='100%'> -->
 <iframe allowFullScreen="allowFullScreen" src="https://www.youtube.com/embed/4ohomnzr1LM?ecver=1&amp;iv_load_policy=3&amp;rel=0&amp;showinfo=0&amp;yt:stretch=16:9&amp;autohide=1&amp;color=white&amp;width=560&amp;width=560" width="100%" height="395" allowtransparency="true" frameborder="0" style="margin:auto">
 </iframe>